Infinite temperature at zero energy: Discussion

-The utility of the LFSR circuits as solvable case studies for ETH and chaos is likely even further reaching.
-While the ETH is well-established numerically~\cite{Rigol2008thermalization,D'Alessio2016ETHreview,Deutsch2018ETHreview}, and has been understood through heuristics for decades~\cite{Deutsch1991statmechclosed,Srednicki1994chaosthermalization}, we are not aware of any other local models which have been rigorously shown to satisfy it.
-At best, a variety of models have been shown to satisfy \emph{weak ETH}, where eigenbasis matrix elements vanish slower than exponentially in system size~\cite{Biroli2010rarefluctation,Mori2016weakeigenstatethermalizationlarge,Lydzba2024normalweaketh,Vikram2025bypassingeigenstatethermalizationexperimentally}.
-The LFSR circuits thus provide a unique handle on understanding ETH and its implications as we continue to move from a qualitative understanding of ergodicity and chaos in quantum systems to a quantitative one.
 Indeed, LFSR circuits meet many characterizations of quantum chaos and thermalization, but drastically fail others.
 Beginning with thermalization: as we have proved, they satisfy ETH in the sense of Definition~\ref{def:eth}~\cite{D'Alessio2016ETHreview,Deutsch2018ETHreview}.
 Nonetheless, the statistics of their quasienergies are nothing like a random matrix~\cite{Potters2020rmtbook}---they are evenly spaced, maximally violating the ``no-resonance condition'' that is often used to show equilibration~\cite{Srednicki1999approach,Linden2009equilibration,Pilatowskycameo2025thermalization,Huang2024randomproduct}.
 As a consequence, despite satisfying ETH and being ergodic---in the sense that time-averaged expectation values of local observables reproduce infinite temperature expectation values---LFSR dynamics need not equilibrate~\cite{Srednicki1999approach}.
 As LFSR circuits map \(Z\)-basis states to \(Z\)-basis states, the expectation value of a local Pauli \(Z\) operator only ever jumps between \(\pm 1\) when applying the circuit, and never approaches the equilibrium value of \(0\).
 Another consequence of the uniform level spacing is that the Heisenberg times and Poincar\'e recurrence times coincide for LFSR circuits, whereas generically the latter is exponentially larger~\cite{Bocchieri1957recurrence,Ozmaniec2024recurrence}.
 The relation of LFSR circuits to quantum chaos seems even more contentious.
 Conforming with a notion of quantum chaos, they have exactly maximal Krylov complexity~\cite{Nandy2025krylov} up to order \(2^n-1\) when acting on either $X$ or $Z$ basis product states (except \(\ket{0}^{\otimes n}\) or \(\ket{+}^{\otimes n}\)) or Pauli operators (except the identity).\footnote{This makes them concrete examples of what Ref.~\cite{Vikram2023cyclicergodicity} called ``quantum cyclic ergodicity''.
 They also exhibit ``quantum cyclic aperiodicity'', but over too short a time scale for there to be nontrivial consequences on the spectrum, as studied in Ref.~\cite{Vikram2023cyclicergodicity}.} However, they are at the intersection of permutation circuits and Clifford circuits, generating no coherence and no magic, and thus no state or operator entanglement when acting on physically relevant classes of input states or operators~\cite{Prosen2007opentangle,Prosen2007simulations}.
 Altogether, the LFSR circuits represent a useful edge case to disentangle and discriminate between inequivalent~\cite{Harrow2023thermalizationnoeth}---but often conflated---ideas in the study of chaos and thermalization.
 It would be enlightening to make a more comprehensive assessment of how they may or may not be considered chaotic~\cite{Pandey2020agp}.